winksaville/csgrs/readme.md

 publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-[... full MIT license text ...]
+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ```

 This library initially based on a translation of **CSG.js** © 2011 Evan Wallace, under the MIT license.

 ---

-**Enjoy building geometry in Rust!** If you find issues, please file an [issue](https://github.com/timschmidt/csgrs/issues) or submit a pull request.
+**Have fun building geometry in Rust!** If you find issues, please file an [issue](https://github.com/timschmidt/csgrs/issues) or submit a pull request.
 Feedback and contributions are welcome!